Liberia: 20 Health Specialists End 2nd Cohort Mentorship Program At UL Medical School

 "We decided to bring them in and give them formal training.
 So they were actually 20 in number that came for the second cohort and we are highly grateful for that," said Dr. Kumeh.

-She said their aim is to institutionalize mentoring, challenging the participants to go back to their various institutions and departments and serve as the flag bearers and to mentor others.
+She said their aim is to institutionalize mentoring, challenging the participants to go back to their various institutions and departments and serve as the flag bearer

 Vanderbilt University Principal Investigator Marie Martin, Assistant Professor of Health Policy and Associate Director for Education and Training at VIGH, said she was so inspired by each of the mentees.

-Prof. Martin noted that none of these projects would be possible without genuine partnership, thanking the participants on behalf of Vanderbilt, USAID and the University of Liberia.
+Prof. Martin noted that none of these projects would be possible without a genuine partnership, thanking the participants on behalf of Vanderbilt, USAID, and the University of Liberia.

 She urged the Doctors to go and mentor and change the trajectory for so many learners.